tairo/STEMDu/README.md

-STEM Du RDC-102 / ATmega328
+STEM Du RDC-102, RDC-103 / General ATmega328 based Arduino compatible board
 ==============

 STEM Du RDC-102 / STEM Du ATmega328 - Arduino compatible educational controller board

-Features of STEM Du RDC-102
+Features of STEM Du RDC-102, RDC-103
 --------
 - Arduino Leonard compatible board to be able to be used with Arduino IDE 1.0.5
 - Compatible with MIT Scratch sensor board and can be used with modified version of MIT Scratch 1.4 on Windows/MacOSX/Linux.